symoon94/CNN-pytorch/README.md

 ## Usage
-To train the model without Batch Normalization:
+To train and evaluate the model:

     $ python cnn.py